 Head south to Uyuni, the starting point for the salt flats excursion.

 Continue to discover the Uyuni Salt Flats on a 4x4 excursion.
+Admire the spectacular scenery while passing red and blue lagoons and interesting rock formations along the route.
+Spot wild llamas, alpacas and even flamingos deep within the desert.
 Last stop for the evening is a G Adventures-supported community lodge in a traditional agricultural village in the heart of a desert oasis.

 Day 24 La Paz